Top 10 African Countries with the Best Education Systems

 10. Namibia

-Namibia has a population of 2.34 million.
-It has the 100th position in the global education system and 10th in Africa with a score of 52.7.
+Namibia, a population of 2.34 million, ranks 100th position in the global education system and 10th in Africa with a score of 52.7.
 It is 43rd in the global ranking on the Extent of staff training and 82th on Critical thinking in teaching.

 Additionally, in Namibia, every citizen between the age limit of 6-16 must receive an education.
 For this 10-year academic period, the Namibian constitution charges the government with the responsibility of providing funds for education.
 The literacy rate is 88.2%.